robenkleene/robenkleene.github.io/_posts/2016-06-20-textmates-command-composability.md

 [^selection]: ["Filter Through Command..."](http://manual.textmate.org/text-editing.html#shell-command-filters) is my favorite example.

 [^annoying]: "Replace All" does have a keyboard shortcut, `⌃⌘G`, but it's hard to remember.
-And frankly, OS X dialog boxes don't work very well when you want to choose any button other than the default (or `esc` to dismiss).
+And frankly, OS X dialog boxes don't work well when you want to choose any button other than the default (or `esc` to dismiss).
 And "Replace All" is too dangerous to make the default.